 Renaissance Festivals celebrate the pomp, pageantry and customs of medieval times.
 It was the era of kings, courts, knights and bards.
 The world we live in today is thanks, in part, to inventions from this period of artistic, cultural and economic rebirth in the Western world.
 Who knows, there might never have been a BringFido blog without the creation of the printing press!
-Celebrate the traditions of yesteryear with your leashed pup at one of these pet-friendly Renaissance fairs.
+Celebrate the traditions of yesteryear with your leashed pup at one of these pet-friendly Renaissance faires.

-Minnesota Renaissance Festival Shakopee, MN
+Minnesota Renaissance Festival

 The Minnesota Renaissance Festival is the largest celebration of its type in the United States.
 Join more than 300,000 visitors for a fun-filled event that celebrates the jousting, sword fights and pageantry of the fondly remembered period.
 Bring Fido on a tour of the mock community full of knights and fair maidens reenacting scenes from the past.
 He can drool from the sidelines as you both watch the Scotch Egg Eating Competition.

-Pennsylvania Renaissance Faire Manheim, PA
+Pennsylvania Renaissance Faire

-Kansas City Renaissance Festival Bonner Springs, KS
+Kansas City Renaissance Festival

 Hear ye, hear ye ... the Kansas City Renaissance Festival is pet friendly!
-Dress your pooch up in her best Renaissance attire and join in the fun at this colorful event located 15 minutes west of downtown Kansas City.
-Dogs are welcome to get their paws dirty among the village peasants throughout the festival, but the royal red carpet is officially rolled out for canine guests during Barbarians at the Gate – Fur & Fury at the Kansas City Renaissance Festival.
-The pet celebration features a nail-biting sprint to the finish line in the Corgi Race, a dog costume contest and even a best trick competition to show off your pup's favorite moves in front of the crowds.
+Dress your pooch up in her best Renaissance attire and join in the fun at this colorful event located in Bonner Springs, KS.
+Dogs are welcome to get their paws dirty among the village peasants throughout the festival, but the royal red carpet is officially rolled out for canine guests during Barkbarian Brew Fest & Discovery Day.
+The pet celebration features a nail-biting sprint to the finish line in the Corgi race, a dog costume contest, and even a best trick competition to show off your pup's favorite moves in front of the crowds.
 Make the most of the event with a weekend stay at the nearby Hotel Indigo Kansas City Downtown, located in the heart of this exceptionally pet-friendly city.

-Michigan Renaissance Festival Holly, MI
+Michigan Renaissance Festival

 Each year, the Michigan Renaissance Festival transforms the fields around the sleepy town of Holly into a bustling 16th Century village, attracting approximately 250,000 excited revelers from the surrounding states and Canada.
 You can stride heroically through the faux European settlement with your trusty pooch and admire the rows of craftspeople at work.

-The Michigan Renaissance Festival is held on weekends from August 17 to September 29.
+The Michigan Renaissance Festival is held on weekends from August 20 to October 2.
 The canine entry fee is $10-$15 per dog.
 Season passes are also available for $50.
 Read the rules and fill out the form before bringing Fido along.

-St. Louis Renaissance Festival St. Louis, MO
+St. Louis Renaissance Festival

-The St. Louis Renaissance Festival will be held on weekends from September 14 through October 14.
+The St. Louis Renaissance Festival will be held on weekends from September 17 through October 23.
 The canine entry fee is $10-$15 per dog.
 Read the rules and fill out the form before bringing Fido along.

 Renaissance Faire at Sleepy Hollow